koding/kdlearn/guides/install-phpmyadmin/index.md

 ## Step 1

-The first thing that we need to do is to update our package list.
-We can do that using the following command.
+The first thing that you need to do is to update our package list.
+You can do that using the following command.

 ```
 sudo apt-get update
 ```

-After that we can go ahead and install phpmyadmin using the following command:
+After that you can go ahead and install phpmyadmin using the following command:

 ```
 sudo apt-get install phpmyadmin